Graduate Student Practicum and Clerkship Positions

 Clinical Practicum in School-Based Mental Health and Special Education

-The trainee will carry a caseload of at least 4 students enrolled in the Manville School by the end of the year.
-As clinicians and case managers for these students, the trainee will provide individual therapy sessions and will serve as co-leaders in group therapy services.
+The trainee will carry a caseload of up to 4 students enrolled in the Manville School by the end of the year.
+As clinicians and case managers for these students, the trainee will provide clinical support via individual therapy, group therapy, consultation and/or classroom push-ins depending on a students need and current presentation.
+Trainees will also support the delivery of a social-emotional learning curriculum that is based in evidence-based practices and incorporates topics related to identity and diversity.
 In addition, family contact is essential and often clinically indicated, and may include parent training and formal family therapy.
-In their roles as case managers, trainees will coordinate the service planning and service delivery of a student’s interdisciplinary Manville team.
+In the role of case manager, trainees will coordinate the service planning and service delivery of a student’s interdisciplinary Manville team.
 The trainee also facilitates communication between Manville staff and any outside providers working with the child and family.